ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 ## What are you doing that for?

-To be honest: setting up and maintaining all these tools and guidelines is time consuming.
+To be honest: setting up and maintaining all these tools and guidelines is time-consuming.
 But it's totally worth it.
 It saves time later on when creating UI texts, communicating with translators, or developers.
 And what's best: it saves a user's time as they can navigate better and faster through the software and have a great user experience.